Movie Reviews

 ★ ★ ★ ★

 Though entertaining in its way, The Plants Are Listening is, it should be said, a little dry, a bit stiff, in its dramaturgy, though a lot of the micro-expressions of the other actors as well as my own keep the proceedings credible enough, despite some unevenness.
 Overall this time I was struck by the overriding sense of calm and, at times, quiet, throughout a lot of the movie, things that more marketable cinema often seeks to avoid; some "tension" is present perhaps, but not a lot in the way of interpersonal conflict will be found.
 This, paired with the above poster (which in hindsight doesn't especially do the movie justice) doesn't exactly scream "potential breakout hit."
-Looking back on The Plants Are Listening with fresh eyes this time, I'd say that if the movie succeeds in broad terms it's in its engendering of an overall mood, or series of moods, centered around the idiosyncratic interplay between the lush/placid/colorful/soothing, on the one hand, and the risibly headstrong, on the other.
+Looking back on The Plants Are Listening with fresh eyes, I'd say that if the movie succeeds in broad terms it's in its engendering of an overall mood, or series of moods, centered around the idiosyncratic interplay between the lush/placid/colorful/soothing, on the one hand, and the risibly headstrong, on the other.
 This is something more befitting of literary fiction perhaps, which might go toward explaining why I ended up putting my moviemaker hat on the shelf for a bit and eventually took on the mantle of novelist.

 Police